Articles

 • This handout summarizes the differences between brand name and generic medications.
 Included is an explanation as to why both forms of medications exist, as well as things to watch out for when opting to use or request a generic medication.
 Cost savings for generic medications are also discussed.

-• Secondhand smoke is not just detrimental to people, but also our pets and animal friends.
-In fact, they are likely more sensitive due to their enhanced smell and different anatomy and physiology.
-Cancer risks are significantly higher in pets and should be a motivation to help you quit smoking.
+• Secondhand smoke is not just detrimental to people but also our pets.
+Pets may be even more sensitive, due to their enhanced smell and different anatomy and physiology.
+Cancer risks are significantly higher in pets exposed to secondhand smoke.

 • Complete and accurate medical records are like a medical diary for your pet.
 The ability to review your pet’s medical history before the first appointment will allow your new veterinarian to provide exceptional care that is tailored and timely.
 You can request that your previous veterinary clinic send your pet's records to your new veterinarian.